Can a Special Needs Trust for a Minor Pay for Housing for the Entire Family?

 Response:

 This is a common question where the trust for the child has substantial assets and those of the family are more limited, often because one or both parents must work less in order to care for the child.
 On the one hand, all parents are responsible for the basic care and living expenses of their children.
 On the other, having a kid with special needs often makes it even harder for young families to make ends meet.
 The trustees can see payment for housing as a legitimate expense if it’s necessary to keep a roof over the child’s head.
-Typically, trustees will look at the entire situation and the trust’s overall disbursements.
-If they can be kept within 3% of the trust assets each year, the trust will be able to grow enough to keep up with inflation.
+Typically, trustees will look at the entire situation, including the size of the trust, the parents’ situation, and the trust’s overall disbursements.
+If the trust distributions can be kept within 3% of the trust assets each year, the trust will be able to grow enough to keep up with inflation.
 If the request for funds is greater than this amount, the trustee will have to determine whether the current needs are such that they can be justified, even if they deplete the trust’s long-term purchasing power.

 Finally, what happens if the beneficiary of the special needs trust passes away?
 While often trusts assets pass to the beneficiary’s family, this is not always the case.
 And if it’s a (d)(4)(A) trust, the state will have to be reimbursed for its Medicaid expenses on the beneficiary’s behalf, possibly forcing the sale of the house.